HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/processing_config.rst

    * - Configuration parameter
      - Definition
      - Options/example
-   * - hypstar_cal_number:120241
+   * - hypstar_cal_number
-     - measurement_function_calibrate: StandardMeasurementFunction
-   * - HYPSTAR ID number (usually overwritten by the ID number given in the metadata file from the sequence directory)
+     - HYPSTAR ID number (usually overwritten by the ID number given in the metadata file from the sequence directory)
+     - e.g., 120241
+   * - measurement_function_calibrate
      - measurement function used for the calibration of the radiance and irradiance scans
-   * - e.g., 120241
      - e.g., StandardMeasurementFunction

 .. list-table:: [Interpolate]
    :widths: 10 20 10